 The martial arts is one way of studying Zen.
 It’s rather a good way for a certain type of person, because the aggressive instincts are controlled and then spiritualized.
 Also, it’s a very tense situation.
 You get these injuries, which always look much worse than they actually are.
 To some extent, the method is to practice meditation while we’re actually engaged in the martial arts.

 This is the normal way in which contests are fought between two people each of whom has got a specialized idea and each has to defend against the other person’s specialty.
-Now, when it comes to Zen, he has to practice coming out and throwing away those special skills, so that the mind is clear like a blue sky.
-When you first do this, you’ll flatten your back in a couple of seconds.
-If it’s practiced, the time comes when there’s inspiration.
+Now, when it comes to Zen, he has to practise coming out and throwing away those special skills, so that the mind is clear like a blue sky.
+When you first do this, you’ll be flat on your back in a couple of seconds.
+If it’s practised, the time comes when there’s inspiration.

 © Trevor Leggett